 Bachelor of Architecture

-With over 20 years of experience, Joseph King is a Senior Designer in SCB’s San Francisco office with an emphasis on urban mixed-use and multi-family residential.
+Joseph King is a Senior Designer in SCB’s San Francisco office specializing in urban mixed-use and multifamily residential projects.
 Joe’s focus starts at the beginning of conceptual design, leading the data collection, site analysis, and massing studies that help define a project’s approach and initiate the design process.
 His emphasis on collaborative design involves working closely with clients, contractors, and consultants from the start of a project through delivery.

 Joe’s investigative design process involves not only various digital modeling and rendering media, but also hand sketching, drawing, and 3D modeling.
 He believes in a holistic design approach which involves a deep understanding of the constraints and opportunities presented by each unique design scenario.
-Recent projects include 1900 Broadway, a 452-unit mixed-use apartment and office tower in Oakland and a 47-story luxury condominium and office tower in San Francisco.
+Recent projects include 1900 Broadway, a 452-unit mixed-use apartment and office tower in Oakland, and 30 Van Ness, a 47-story luxury condominium and office tower in San Francisco.

 Joe believes in mentorship both within the office and profession as a whole.
-He teaches architectural design studio at the Academy of Art University and the University of California at Berkeley.
-He has been a guest juror at Northwestern University, the Illinois Institute of Technology and University of California at Berkeley.
-He holds a Bachelor of Architecture from the University of California, Berkeley and a Master of Architecture from the University of Michigan.
-He is a registered architect in Illinois and California, a LEED accredited professional, and an active member of American Institute of Architects and the Urban Land Institute.
+He has taught architectural design studios at the Academy of Art University and the University of California, Berkeley and has been a guest juror at Northwestern University, the Illinois Institute of Technology, and the University of California, Berkeley.
+He holds a Bachelor of Arts in Architecture from the University of California, Berkeley and a Master of Architecture from the University of Michigan.
+He is a licensed architect in Illinois and California, a LEED accredited professional, and an active member of American Institute of Architects (AIA) and the Urban Land Institute (ULI).